jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Protective Penguin/Portal/portal.md

 ### Analysis Summary for main()
 - env REQUEST_METHOD has to be **POST**
 - env CONTENT_LENGTH has to be less than 1024
-- parses HTTP POST BODY as JSON, find string pointers for *user* and *pass*
+- Parses HTTP POST BODY as JSON, find string pointers for *user* and *pass*
-- calls a supposed validate function @ 0x401226 with parsed JSON values for *user* and *pass* as arguments
+- Calls a supposed validate function @ 0x401226 with parsed JSON values for *user* and *pass* as arguments
-- if validate function returns 0, the flag is returned from the portal.cgi
+- If validate function returns 0, the flag is returned from the portal.cgi

 ### Portal CGI, Disassemble validate() @ 0x401226
 Use radare2 to disassemble function *main* of portal.cgi (output is shortened for readability and additionally commented with ;;)